AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-3-RPA-and-Process-Cybersecurity.md

 ## Introduction

-This e-Portfolio 3 demonstrates my developing knowledge and understanding of Robotic Process Automation (RPA) and Process Cybersecurity in Business Process Management (BPM).
-RPA can support business process improvement by automating repetitive, rule-based activities, while cybersecurity helps organisations protect their information and business operations.
-The four selected artefacts explore the fundamental concepts of RPA, its application in business process improvement, the importance of process cybersecurity, and cybersecurity incident response.
-Together, these artefacts demonstrate my learning progression from understanding how automation can improve business processes to recognising the importance of protecting business information and managing cybersecurity risks.
-This learning has strengthened my understanding of how organisations can improve process efficiency while maintaining secure and reliable business operations.
+This e-Portfolio 3 shows how my knowledge and comprehension of Process Cybersecurity and Robotic Process Automation (RPA) in Business Process Management (BPM) are growing.
+By automating repetitive, rule-based tasks, RPA may help businesses enhance their processes, and cybersecurity helps businesses safeguard their data and operations.
+The four chosen artifacts examine the foundational ideas of RPA, its use in business process enhancement, the significance of process cybersecurity, and cybersecurity incident response.
+When taken as a whole, these artifacts show my learning development from realizing how automation may enhance corporate operations to appreciating the significance of safeguarding company data and controlling cybersecurity risks.
+This knowledge has improved my comprehension of how businesses might increase process effectiveness while preserving safe and dependable operations.

 ### Artefact 1
 ### Title
 **Understanding Robotic Process Automation**

-Robotic Process Automation (RPA) is a technology that uses software robots to automate repetitive and rule-based business tasks.
-It helps organisations reduce manual work, improve accuracy, and increase process efficiency (Khantong & Sriboonlue, 2026, p.
-3).
+Robotic Process Automation (RPA) is a technology that automates repetitive and rule-based commercial operations using software robots.
+It aids businesses in decreasing manual labor, increasing process efficiency, and improving accuracy (Khantong & Sriboonlue, 2026, p.
+3).Robotic Process Automation (RPA) is a software technology that automates repetitive, rule-based computer operations by using virtual "bots" to simulate human behaviors.

+Core Benefits:

+- **Accuracy:** RPA can reduce human errors when performing repetitive data-entry tasks (YouAccel, 2025, 1:50).
+- **Speed:** Software robots can operate continuously without fatigue or breaks, allowing tasks to be completed faster (YouAccel, 2025, 1:50).
+- **Efficiency:** RPA can reduce repetitive manual work and allow employees to focus on higher-value activities (YouAccel, 2025, 1:50).

 **Type:** Peer-reviewed Journal Article – Systematic Literature Review (2026)